Understanding Scotland's New Planning Act: What do you need to know about the new planning system?

 OVERVIEW View Conference Agenda

-The Scottish Government's new Planning Act for Scotland has reached Stage 2 consideration in the Scottish Parliament and is expected to complete its Parliamentary process to become law by the end of 2018 or early 2019.
+The Scottish Government's new Planning Act for Scotland has reached Stage 2 consideration in the Scottish Parliament and is expected to complete its Parliamentary process to become law in early 2019.
 This conference is timed to coincide with the passing of the new Act into law.
 It will examine the content of the new planning laws, explaining how they will change the planning process and system, and will outline the implications of those changes for planners, developers, communities and the wider economy.

 The Policy Memorandum to the Scottish Government's Planning (Scotland) Bill stated that it: